63a16d97ea4816a7f854483da5031469/Issues-solution/Android build apk/README.md

-#Transfer File to Android phone by using mac
+#Transfer File to Android phone when using Mac computer

 Need to use Android File Transfer